jimz011/homekit-infused/README.md

 - Other graphs related to servers/computers etc. ###Postponed to a future release
 - Rework climate view to accomodate more information ###in Progress
 - Map, Zones, Spot Cleaning and all the good stuff for vacuum cleaners ###High priority and next up for release
-- Add birthdays to notifications view on the frontpage ###in Progress, this will drop in the next release
 - And many more, which I can't think of at the moment and trust me it is probably a lot! ###Always in Progress

 ### Questions?